kohkimakimoto/phpmigrate/README.md

 Difference between settings of `database_xxx` and `mysql_command_xxx` is database connection to execute SQL.
 At default, it uses `database_xxx` settings to connect database using PDO.
 You set up that `mysql_command_enable` is **true**.
 It uses `mysql_command_xxx` settings to connect databse using mysql client command.
-If you use `delimeter` command on your SQL.
+If you use `delimeter` command in your SQL.
 You need to use mysql_command_xxx` settings.
 Because `delimeter` command is not a SQL.
 It's a mysql client command.

 And create migration class file.
 Run the following command